About: Pembrolizumab (Keytruda®)

 - Solid Organ Transplant: This medication can cause rejection of a solid organ transplant.
 Contact your provider if you have any signs of rejection.

 Exposure of an unborn child to this medication could cause harm to the fetus, so you should not become pregnant or father a child while on this medication or for 4 months following the last dose.
 Effective birth control is necessary during treatment, even if your menstrual cycle stops or you believe you are not making sperm, you could still be fertile and conceive.
 You may be given a pregnancy test prior to starting treatment to confirm that you are not pregnant.
-A woman should not breastfeed while receiving this medication.
+A woman should not breastfeed while receiving this medication and for 4 months after treatment.